digriffiths/Sentiment_Analysis_Based_Trading_Strategy/README.md

 5. **Run Strategy**: Implement the trading strategy using the processed data.
 6. **Plot Results**: Display the strategy's performance over time through visualizations.

-## Installation
+## Contributing

-To set up the project environment, ensure Python is installed and then create a virtual environment:
+Contributions to this project are welcome!
+To contribute, please fork the repository, create a new branch for your contributions, and submit a pull request for review.